Burleigh Court Hotel, Stroud – Review

 And what a lovely night’s sleep we had.
 We were worried we may hear people passing through the corridors in the 19th century property, but once we’d fallen asleep we didn’t wake until morning.

 We’d been given a very comfortable bed, with the added romanticism of the covered four-poster.
 It was perfect for us, and made our stay even more special.
 We’d also closed the shutters over the window and that blocked out any light.
-The curtains didn’t fully pull round, but were there softening the edges of the large bay windows.
+The curtains didn’t fully pull around, but were there softening the edges of the large bay windows.

 “Perfection on a plate”

-For me, I wanted to try the full English breakfast.
+I wanted to try the full English breakfast.
 I was very keen on trying out the local eggs (poached please), bacon and sausage, as well as black pudding.
 So, that was my order without question, with my other half plumping for French Toast.

 The French toast also looked great.
 ‘Eggy’ bread, bacon and maple syrup…plated up beautifully, and I was assured it was as good as it looked.
 A breakfast can make or break the beginning of your day.
 And it’s fair to say we’d had a great start to our Saturday.